• Skip to main content

 How can I help sea turtles?

 Skip the balloons.
-I know they are fun, but balloons travel far and end up in our oceans, being consumed by sea turtles that mistake them for food.
+I know they are fun, but balloons travel far and end up in our oceans, consumed by sea turtles that mistake them for food.

 Do not disturb a nesting sea turtle or hatchling sea turtles – Do not use artificial lights or flash photography if you encounter turtles in the wild.
 Do not touch or try to remove turtles or eggs.